Benefits of immunization: Canadian Immunization Guide

 On this page

-- Table 1: incidence of select vaccine preventable diseases in Canada - pre-vaccine era compared with 2007-2011
+- Table 1.
+Incidence of select vaccine preventable diseases in Canada - pre-vaccine era compared with 2018-2022

 Benefits of immunization

 Immunization is one of the most important accomplishments in public health that has, over the past 50 years, led to the elimination, containment and control of diseases that were once very common in Canada.
 Before vaccines became available, many Canadian children were hospitalized or died from diseases such as diphtheria, pertussis, measles and polio.
-Today, although these disease causing bacteria and viruses still exist, such diseases are rarely seen in Canada.
-However, if the current vaccination programs were reduced or stopped, diseases controlled through immunization would re-appear in Canada.
+Today, although these disease-causing bacteria and viruses still exist, such diseases are rarely, and in some cases (such as polio) never seen in Canada.
+However, if vaccination was reduced or stopped, diseases controlled through immunization would re-appear in Canada.
 This phenomenon has been observed in other countries where large epidemics occurred following a decline in immunization rates, resulting in many preventable hospitalizations and deaths.

 Immunization is important in all stages of life.
-Infants and young children are particularly susceptible to vaccine preventable diseases because their immune systems are less mature and therefore less able to fight infection; as a result, they require timely immunization.
+Infants and young children are particularly susceptible to vaccine preventable diseases because their immune systems are less able to fight infection; as a result, they require timely immunization.
 Older children and adults also require immunization to restore waning immunity and to build new immunity against diseases that are more common in adults.

 - newborns who have not yet received all of their vaccines